 Bottom line

 Many people think that their tax refund is an arbitrary number that only the IRS or an accountant can influence, but that’s not the case.
 The decisions you make right now can directly impact what you get back next year, for better or worse.
-If you don't want to wait for next year's return for a boost in cash, here's how you can increase your wealth now.
+If you don't want to wait for next year's return for a boost in cash, here's how you can keep more cash in your wallet.

 Easy Tax Relief Benefits